bobbyiliev/introduction-to-bash-scripting/ebook/en/content/018-working-with-json-in-bash-using-jq.md

 ![Raw Json output](https://imgur.com/KghOfzj.png)

-This could be quite hard to read, but thanks to the jq command-line tool, all we need to do is pipe the curl command to jq and we would see a nice formated JSON output:
+This could be quite hard to read, but thanks to the jq command-line tool, all we need to do is pipe the curl command to jq and we would see a nice formatted JSON output:

 ```bash
 curl "https://quizapi.io/api/v1/questions?apiKey=${API_KEY}&limit=10" | jq